LogoCoatedMagnets

 Decision summary

-One canonical URL is correct: cable holder magnetic and magnetic cable mount are the same decision path.
+One canonical URL is correct: cable holder magnetic, cable mounting magnets, and magnetic cable mount are the same decision path.

 Both queries seek immediate mounting feasibility plus procurement guidance.
 Splitting pages would duplicate thin intent and reduce trust clarity.